lightly-io/workshop-sustainable-productivity/script.md

 Don't accept it.
 A workplace that doesn't take burnouts seriously is not a great place to work.

 The data is right here.
 Mental illness is the number one reason for sick leave.
 Let's forget about the moral parts of this, and just look at it from a business perspective:

 #### Prioritizing stress management
 - Less sick leave -> savings.
+(1 burnout = 500KSEK)
-- More focus -> higher quality -> better product -> increased revenue.
+- Less stress -> More focus -> higher quality -> better product -> increased revenue.
 - Increase employee well-being -> increased employee retention.
 - Increased well-being -> talent attraction.

-So these are our four "whys".
+So these are our four *whys*.
+Productivity, savings and talent retention/attraction.

 I think one of the main reasons we have this problem is that we don't understand stress.
 We think it's no big deal.